afont1991/NodeApiTwitterTest/README.md

   > Keep in mind the search currently only looks at topic names!

  - Creating New Topics: POST to http://localhost:10002/birdie/rest/topics
-  > Pass an object with the information you'd like to save about the topic like so:
+  > You can send a simple json body like below to save a new topic:

   > {
       "events": null,